po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/04-Day/04-Day-LessonPlan.md

 ### 22. FLEX (30 min)

-* This time can be utilized for reviewing key topics learned so far in this unit or getting started on the homework.
+* This time can be utilized for reviewing key topics learned so far in this module or getting started on the Challenge.

 * Answer any questions before ending the class.